jaredjstewart/Algorithms/readme.md

 #Algorithms#

-This project comprises my notes for [Princeton - Algorithms](https://www.coursera.org/course/algs4partI) on Coursera.
+This project comprises my notes for [Algorithms I](https://www.coursera.org/course/algs4partI) from Princeton on Coursera.